-Since beginning my apprenticeship as an art therapist/counselor in training here at SWC two years ago, I have had my most challenging quarter this spring of 2016.
-For the past two years I feel like I’ve been doing a lot of personal transformation work in the safety of some of my cocoon-like classes.
-Since the beginning of practicum this quarter I have felt the internal struggle of change, life circumstances, and growth as I’ve emerged into a professional role with a greater sense of self.
-I have been working at solidifying my theoretical orientation to help others in the mental health field, yet I am in conflict with how I can hold and practice two worldviews in healing.
+Since beginning my apprenticeship as an art therapist/counselor in training here at SWC in 2014, I had my most challenging quarter in the spring of 2016.
+For the first two years I felt like I was doing a lot of personal transformation work in the safety of some of my cocoon-like classes.
+Since the beginning of practicum in the spring quarter, I felt the internal struggle of change, life circumstances, and growth as I emerged into a professional role with a greater sense of self.
+I worked at solidifying my theoretical orientation to help others in the mental health field, yet felt conflicted with how I could hold and practice two worldviews in healing.

-On one hand I have been indoctrinated into the Western medical model when addressing the needs of those suffering and falling ill.
-I have spent almost my entire life being educated in English, learning the “American” way, and conforming to mainstream cultural norms.
+On one hand, I was indoctrinated into the Western medical model when addressing the needs of those suffering and falling ill.
+I spent almost my entire life being educated in English, learning the “American” way, and conforming to mainstream cultural norms.
 I value the higher education I received from UNM, which gave me the opportunity to dive into more diverse areas of knowledge and has helped me to question paternalistic idealism; sources of knowledge; standards of fine art; and who or what determines what true health is.

 The other hand speaks to the implicit and non-ordinary realms of healing.
 As far back as I can recall I have been exposed to Navajo healing ceremonies.
 My grandfather, before being forced to attend the Ft.
 Wingate boarding school, was the apprentice of a great medicine man by the name of Jeff King.
 I grew up learning the do’s and don’ts as implicit information.
 I watched and learned.
 I was to pay attention to the details of how things were done, with intention and mindfulness.
-Until my personal work here at SWC I hadn’t realized all the values and beliefs that have been instilled in me.
+Until my personal work at SWC I didn’t realize all the values and beliefs that were instilled in me.

-Part of my soul’s work this past year was going on the Wilderness Fast, through the Eco-Psychology Certificate program, last fall of 2015.
-At first I was pretty apprehensive about the term itself.
-I had to do some soul searching and a lot of praying, which also meant questioning the administration and the accompanied handbook (“Trail to the Sacred Mountain,” by Foster).
+Part of my soul’s work in my second year was going on the Wilderness Fast, through the Ecotherapy Certificate program in the fall of 2015.
+At first, I was pretty apprehensive about the term itself.
+I had to do some soul searching and a lot of praying, which also meant questioning the administration and the accompanied handbook (Trail to the Sacred Mountain by Foster).
 I spoke to Carol Parker and she shared her learning and working experience with traditional Peruvian healing knowledge.
 I can imagine she receives a lot of questions regarding Native appropriation in particular to this program of study she has cultivated.
 Ann Filemyr was also a safe resource for me as I struggled and questioned what was right for me in honoring my own Navajo lineage.

-The eight-day experience is one I will never forget and will always hold in my being.
-I was honored to hike down Canyon de Chelly as I absorbed its grandness and sacredness of my people’s land.
+The eight-day Wilderness Fast experience is one I will never forget and will always hold in my being.
+I was honored to hike down Canyon de Chelly, absorbing its grandness and sacredness of my people’s land.
 I could hear the wind whispering in my ears and I saw the faces of my ancestors on the canyon walls.
 I was home.

-Since then I have become a “Woman of Power connected to the land and Spirit.”
+Since then, I have become a “Woman of Power connected to the land and Spirit.”
 I am the change I want to see in the world and I want to share that with others.
-I know I am at a crossroads in my theoretical ideology, but with more practice and experience I will learn to keep figuring out how to integrate both healing perspectives for the greater good of all people, but especially with indigenous cultures worldwide.
+I was once at a crossroads in my theoretical ideology, but with more practice and experience I learned to keep figuring out how to integrate both healing perspectives for the greater good of all people, but especially with indigenous cultures worldwide.